-How might we use personal digital assistant to manage our daily routine in the future?
+How might we use personal digital assistants to manage our daily routine in the future?

-This project was done in the Strategy innovation class in the Interaction Design at School of Visual arts and was sponsored by Google.
+This project was done in the Interaction Design program at School of Visual Arts and was sponsored by Google.

-I also played other different roles such as Design Strategist, Researcher, and Prototyper.
+I also acted as such as Design Strategist, Researcher, and Prototyper.

 Personal digital assistant is a broad term.
-In order for us to make a feasible and viable product we started by brainstorming the answer to a question: what does a digital assistant mean to people?
+We need to brainstorm product plan whether feasible and viable.
+We asked ourselves, what does a digital assistant mean to people?
 We set millennials as our target audience.
 To learn about different perspectives, we went out to the street and talked to people.

 AI Assistant should be like a personal assistant, a spouse, or a cultural curator

-Based on field research, users are occupied with a lot of routine, daily tasks and don't have time for thing they truly enjoy.
+Based on field research, users are occupied with a lot of routine, daily tasks and don't have time for things they truly enjoy.

 Current experience: People use Siri to accomplish simple tasks like opening apps, making calls, setting reminders, finding out basic facts and telling jokes.